-- 51 Allegations of conduct that may amount to a breach of criminal law will ordinarily be reported to the police by the College. - 52 Processes will be undertaken and concluded as quickly as is reasonably possible.
+- 51 Allegations of conduct that may amount to a breach of criminal law will ordinarily be reported to the police by the College or the College may support an individual to make a report themselves as appropriate. - 52 Processes will be undertaken and concluded as quickly as is reasonably possible.
 The College accepts it has a responsibility to ensure any investigation and determination process adopted under this Code is fair. - 53 The procedures in this document do not derogate from the normal managerial responsibilities of the relevant staff members, which may still be exercised as appropriate. - 54 The steps in relation to alleged breaches of the Code are shown below.
-These steps can be used when a staff member makes a complaint or when the College becomes aware of an alleged breach of the Code (without a complaint being made). - 55 The College aims to deal with complaints about possible breaches of the Code in a confidential manner, to the extent that is appropriate in a given case and insofar as the maintenance of confidentiality does not conflict with other obligations and responsibilities the College has.
-Participants in any process under the Code will be reminded of the importance of confidentiality, and will be expected to adhere to any directions they are given about maintaining and respecting it.
+These steps can be used when a staff member makes a complaint or when the College becomes aware of an alleged breach of the Code (without a complaint being made). - 55 The College aims to deal with complaints about possible breaches of the Code in a confidential manner, to the extent that is appropriate in a given case and insofar as the maintenance of confidentiality does not conflict with other obligations and responsibilities of the College e.g., any obligation to report misconduct to a relevant authority.
+Participants in any process under the Code will be reminded of the importance of confidentiality and will be expected to adhere to any directions they are given about maintaining and respecting it.
 Failure to maintain and respect confidentiality when directed to do so may itself be considered by the College to be a breach of this Code.